Lok Sabha Elections 2024: Aurangabad constituency result

 What happened in the 2019 elections?

-BJP candidate Sushil Kumar Singh won the Aurangabad constituency in the 2019 elections, with a margin of 72607 votes.
+AIMIM candidate Imtiaz Jaleel Syed won the Aurangabad constituency in the 2019 elections, with a margin of 4492 votes.

-BJP was part of the National Democratic Alliance (NDA) in the 2019 Lok Sabha elections.
+AIMIM was not a part of either of the two main blocs—the United Progressive Alliance (UPA) and the National Democratic Alliance (NDA).

 Lok Sabha Elections 2024 | Will it be Narendra Modi's 'Viksit Bharat' or Rahul Gandhi's I.N.D.I.A.?
 As the world's largest democracy votes to choose its future, track live news, in-depth opinions, and analyses only on Deccan Herald.